CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 2 4 Loss of confidentiality through storage-based replication methods

 Storage-based replication methods have the purpose of duplicating stored or archived data in real-time over a storage network and thus additionally storing them redundantly.
-This is to avoid data loss.
-However, the automated replication of unencrypted data entails risks both in its own network and in the use of public networks: unauthorized access to legitimate replication traffic, for example by means of FC analyzers (FC replication) or sniffers (IP replication).
+This should avoid data loss.
+However, the automated replication of unencrypted data involves risks both in its own network and in the use of public networks: unauthorized access to legitimate replication traffic, for example by means of FC analyzers (FC replication) or sniffers (IP replication).

 ### 2 5 Access to information from other clients through WWN spoofing